Bar Kokhba refuge caves: Notable caves

+The Cave of Letters, together with caves at Wadi Murabba'at, yielded the "Bar Kokhba letters," a collection of at least 23 missives exchanged between the leader and his subordinates.
+These archives include his correspondence with Yeshua ben Galgula, commander of Herodium, and Jonathan ben Ba'ayan, commander of Ein Gedi.
+Written in Hebrew, Aramaic, and Greek, the letters reflect a multilingual population and suggest the presence of non-Jewish auxiliaries within the rebel ranks, as indicated by a reference to a person bearing the pagan name Hermas who, according to one letter, "is unable to (read and) write Hebrew."

 A survey of less studied parts of the southern Judaean Desert began in 2001.
 Before that date, 27 Bar Kokhba refuge caves were known from the Judaean Desert.
 In the Ein Gedi oasis, centered on two wadis, Nahal David and Nahal Arugot, there are numerous caves, two of which have yielded Bar Kokhba findings since 2001, the Har Yishai Cave and the Sabar Cave, both on the northern side of Nahal David.
 In 2004, fragments of a Leviticus scroll, brought to the cave in the summer of 135 CE, at the end of the Bar Kokhba Revolt, were discovered in the 'Nahal Arugot cave' (see Dead Sea Scrolls).
 The 'Caves of the Spear' are a group of five refuge caves discovered north of Ein Gedi during the 2001-2004 survey, where Bar Kokhba coins, glass vessels, and weaponry were found, including a rare spearhead.

 Other known Bar Kokhba refuge caves are 'Araq el-Battan in Nahal Shiloh, the Nahal Qidron cave, and the Wadi el-Makkuk (Nahal Makuk) caves.